 Thasunda Brown Duckett, JPMorgan Chase's CEO of consumer banking, is leaving the bank to head the Teachers Insurance and Annuity Association of America (TIAA), the retirement provider and investment firm announced Thursday.

 Duckett will replace TIAA President and CEO Roger Ferguson, who announced plans to retire in November.
-Ferguson, who spent 13 years as TIAA's CEO, will remain in the role until Duckett takes over May 1.
+Ferguson, a former Federal Reserve vice chair who spent 13 years as TIAA's CEO, will remain in the role until Duckett takes over May 1.

 - Duckett will become the third-ever Black woman to head a Fortune 500 company full-time when she takes the helm of TIAA, according to Fortune.